Why a Good Nights Sleep is so Important

 of rest and renewal.
 The pleasure of a really comfortable bed is one of the

 main reasons we started Plumeria Bay®.
-There is nothing like a cozy bed fitted with clean fresh
+There is nothing like a cozy bed fitted with clean

-linens, down pillows (we like lots!) and
+fresh sheets, cushy down pillows (we like lots!) and a fluffy duvet.

 Your sleeping environment also includes your sleeping partner.
 If your partner snores too loudly, or tosses and turns so much that it is keeping you from getting the sleep you need, it may be time to think about sleeping solo.
 I should also note that snoring may sometimes be a symptom of sleep apnea.
 This is something that should not be ignored.